14 Quick Stress Relievers For Women (Not Exercise or Sleep!)

 BONUS: Don’t miss out, get your free handy cheat sheet:

-These are my go-to stress relievers for women and are all backed by science.
+These are my go-to stress relievers for women, and they are all backed by science.
 They don’t require a lifestyle change and are positive habits to develop for a healthier life.

 _______________